blue bulletin from bcidaho

 Original Medicare combines Part A and Part B and is offered to you through the federal government.
 Original Medicare only covers about 80% of your medical and hospital expenses.
 You are responsible for paying the other 20% – and 100% of your prescription drug costs.

-Original Medicare doesn’t include a limit on your out-of-pocket expenses, so it’s difficult to predict your healthcare costs will be.
+Original Medicare doesn’t include a limit on your out-of-pocket expenses, so it’s difficult to know what your healthcare costs will be.
 It also doesn’t include Part D prescription drug coverage, so you’ll have to buy a separate plan that covers prescription drugs.

 Medicare Advantage (MA) plan